Naveenpyla/shoppingApp/README.md

 This project allows users to browse products, add them to the cart, place orders, and manage their profile.

 ---
+The project will run on http://localhost:3000
+.
 ## Website Screenshot

 ![E-Shop Screenshot](./Screenshot.png)

-> Place your screenshot inside a folder called `screenshots` in the project root and name it `screenshot.png`.
+> Place your screenshot inside a folder called `screenshots` in the project root and name it `screenshot.png`. clcik
 ---

 ## Features